 In creative teaching, assignment limitations can provide a way to change the student's habits of work.
-When a student isn't allowed to repeat a familiar pathway into the work, additional creative effort is expended to succeed.
-So long as the difficulty level is reasonable, new learning happens.
+So long as the difficulty level is reasonable, new experiments can yield new successes.
 A new approach is learned.
 When I have a student who complains that this is a limitation, I have to explain the learning theory as the rationale for the limitations.
-If a student persists, I also tell them that I can accept student proposals that violate the limitations if they propose things that are at least as creative and as difficult as the thing I assign.
-They must also convince me that they are not simply repeating a previous successful pattern.
+If a student persists, I also tell them that I can accept student proposals that violate the limitations if they propose things that are reasonably creative and somewhat challenging.

 I often use introductory practice related to the new requirements.
-These warm-ups build skill and confidence without showing examples.
-I avoid examples becuase, like showing answers in advance, it is most likely to reduce the need to prcatice creative thinking.
+These warm-ups are prescribed and not particularly creative.
+I see them as hands on ways to learn new processes without resorting to a teacher demonstration to build skill and confidence without showing examples.
+I avoid examples because, like showing answers in advance, it is most likely to reduce the need to practice creative thinking.
 Hands-on warm-ups can include experiments that lead to self-discovered results.

 IS NATURAL - IS IT NATURALLY GOOD?

 It is urgent in today's world that our students become critical thinkers with strong values.
-Imitation as a learning style is very limited to accomplish this goal, and when we employ imitation in teaching, we must point out its limitations and we need to supplement it immediately with approaches that require innovation, problem solving, and a critical review process.
+Imitation as a learning style is very limited to accomplish this goal, and when I employ imitation in teaching, I must point out its limitations and I need to supplement it immediately with approaches that require innovation, problem solving, and a critical review process.

-When we learn by imitation, we tend to become complacent.
-Not only do our students fall into “another one of those” mentality, we as teachers often fall into “another one of those” projects, lessons, or units of instruction.
-We may say, “If copy work works well for Chuck Close, who works from photographs, it should work well for us.”
-Not all repetition and imitation is bad, but repetition and imitation is certainly not creative.
+When I learn by imitation, I may become complacent.
+Not only do I simply produce “another one of those”, I often fall into “another one of those” projects, lessons, or units of instruction.
+I may say, “If copy work works well for Chuck Close, who works from photographs, it should work well for me and my students.”
+Not all repetition and imitation is bad, but repetition and imitation is certainly not creative on its own.
 Unfortunately, imitation is very habit forming.